-Here, $P_{\rm model}(k)$ is computed using \autoref{eq:power_spectrum_scale_dependent_bias} by inputting $P_{m,m}(k)$ which computed directly from the simulation.
-In the baseline analysis, for $\sigma(P(k))$, we use the \textit{fixed errors} $\sigma_F$ and \textit{fixed+matched errors} $\sigma_{F+M}$ defined in \autoref{sec:sigma_defs}.
-Moreover, in the following we will use solid circles when we are using the best fit to \autoref{eq:sigpk_over_pk} and the mocks, and we will use empty circles when we use the extrapolation (ie. for bins 0-2).

-Then, $\sigma(b_\phi f_{\rm NL})$ is obtained from the posterior after marginalising over $b_1$.
+Here, $P_{\rm model}(k)$ is obtained using \autoref{eq:power_spectrum_scale_dependent_bias} by inputting the matter power spectrum $P_{m,m}(k)$ computed directly from the simulation.
+In the baseline analysis, we use the fixed+matched errors $\sigma_{F+M}$ defined in Section \ref{sec:sigma_defs} for $\sigma(P(k))$.
+Moreover, in the subsequent figures, we use solid circles when we are using the best fit to \autoref{eq:sigpk_over_pk} and the mocks, and we use empty circles when we performed extrapolation (i.e. for bins 0-2).
+We then obtain $\sigma(b_\phi f_{\rm NL})$ from the posterior distribution after marginalising over $b_1$.
 The model described by \autoref{eq:power_spectrum_scale_dependent_bias} is only accurate in the purely linear regime.

-Due to the limitation of our model to the linear regime, we need to drop out the modes associated with those higher order terms.
-This is done by applying a scale cut in the power spectrum.
-We choose to set $k_{\rm max}$ to $0.1 \; h\, {\rm Mpc}^{-1}$, as the next-to-leading order terms start to become important beyond this scale.
-We discuss this issue and study its impact on the constraints on \bp and \fnl and we find that variations of the $50\%$ in $k_{\rm max}$ with respect to our fiducial choice have a negligible effect (see \S\ref{sec:robustness_tests}).
+Due to the limitation of our model to the linear regime, we need to drop the modes associated with higher-order nonlinear terms in the power spectrum and consider only the linear modes by applying a scale cut.
+We choose to set $k_{\rm max} = 0.1 \; h\, {\rm Mpc}^{-1}$, as the next-to-leading order terms become important beyond this scale.
+In Section \ref{sec:robustness_tests}, we discuss this issue and study its impact on the \bp and \fnl constraints, where we find that variations of $50\%$ in $k_{\rm max}$ compared to our fiducial choice have a negligible effect.